Skip to main content

 2012 RecoveryEngaged7/10FighterVictory

-The data reveals two trends
+The data reveals two trends.

 Winning the debate increasingly doesn't correlate with winning the election.

-Over-Preparation can be a death spiral
+Over-preparation can be a death spiral.

-The lesson: no performance style works in all situations.
+No performance style works in all situations.
 Adaptability became the meta-skill.

-Trump's 65 Interruptions Beat Clinton's 22 Policy Proposals
+Trump's 65 interruptions beat Clinton's 22 policy proposals

 Donald Trump didn't break the rules.
 He played a different game entirely.

-Traditional Metrics vs. Trump Reality (2016)
+Traditional metrics vs. Trump reality (2016):

 Trump's approach forced a recalibration of what “winning” meant:

-The System Breakdown: September 29, 2020
+The system breakdown: September 29, 2020

 The first 2020 debate represented either democracy's nadir or the logical endpoint of 60 years of evolution.

-The Cleveland Catastrophe Metrics
+The Cleveland Catastrophe metrics:

+The Commission implemented muted microphones.
 The first fundamental format change since 1992.
+Technology solved what decorum couldn't.

-The Age of Decline
+The age of decline

 On June 27, 2024, 51 million Americans watched an 81-year-old president struggle to complete sentences.